We sat down with Dr. Hussain to learn about the impact he has had and what motivates him to do more.

 Q: How does being a member of the Asian and Pacific Islander community impact your experience as a physician?

-Growing up in the 80’s and 90’s with the last name Hussain was an experience unto itself.
+Dr. Hussain: Growing up in the 80’s and 90’s with the last name Hussain was an experience unto itself.
 As a kid, I was asked if Saddam Hussein was my relative almost every day.
 I found myself constantly explaining that it’s quite a common name like Johnson or Smith.
-But that context was difficult to explain to my K-12 peers in a Midwestern suburb.
-Few classmates had broad world views or experiences at that age.
 I still get comments from patients, and sometimes these are discriminatory and racist in nature.
 It can be startling and difficult to reconcile your feelings with the responsibility for patient care in the seconds that follow.

 These types of challenging situations certainly can cause one to question their identity, but I’ve never wavered in my pride for my heritage and culture.
 Integrity was very important to my parents and learning to reconcile a variety of cultural identities was an important part of growing up for me.
 I try to bring my whole self to my practice, the variety of my professional roles within Vituity, and my personal life.
 That’s what drives me to take on new challenges, to keep developing new ideas and solutions, and to impact real change to the way healthcare is delivered.